mjskay/uncertainty-examples/README.md

     plus demos the use of not-explicitly-supported packages with `tidybayes` (in this case, `bsts`—Bayesian structural time series).

+  - [snowfall](snowfall.md): quantile dotplots and HOPs for a snowfall prediction.

-  - [mtcars](mtcars.md): Some spaghetti plots and HOPs with mtcars data
+  - [mtcars](mtcars.md): Some spaghetti plots and HOPs with mtcars data.